 The Miami HEAT Family Festival is a themed, interactive, carnival-like celebration in which HEAT players, coaches, celebrities and 250 families come together for a day of family and fun in an effort to raise vital dollars for local charities.
 In addition to the fanfare at the event, top restaurants from South Florida create a memorable dining Food Court extravaganza.
-The 16th Annual event will take place on April 7, 2013.
 In addition to this, the Foundation has served as host to the Celebrity / Team Dinner & Concert.

 The Annual HEAT Scramble Golf Classic has offered golfers an opportunity to tackle some of the most prominent golf courses around town, such as Don Shulas in Miami Lakes, the Blue Monster at the Doral Golf Resort and Spa and most recently, the Miccosukee Golf & Country Club.
 All net proceeds benefit the Miami HEAT Charitable Fund.
 This seasons event will feature appearances by current HEAT players and plans to be the largest golf event ever hosted by the Fund.